 There is another approach you can use to perform calculations.
-Excel has built-in functions that contain formulas that you don't have to write from scratch.
-These are real time-savers!
-Here are some of Excel's most popular functions.
+The Excel program has built-in functions that contain formulas that you don't have to write from scratch.
+This is a real time-saver!
+The following table shows some of Excel's most popular functions.